how to install a firewall router on raspberry pi

 There is also OpenWRT, a Raspberry Pi compatible distribution, to create a router firewall.

-In this post, I’ll use iptables, the most used, and that is preinstalled with most operating systems.
+In this post, I’ll use iptables, which is used the most and is preinstalled with most operating systems.

 It's a free PDF guide containing every Raspberry Pi Linux command you should know!